-When upgrading JIRA, one points the new JIRA installation at the old JIRA database.
+When upgrading JIRA, the new JIRA installation points at the old JIRA database.
 JIRA will automatically make any structural database modifications required to support new JIRA features.

 To be safe, JIRA first tries to create an XML backup of your data at the point just before the upgrade.
 This would allow you to 'roll back' to the old JIRA version, should anything go wrong.